Szavior/EasyPass/README.md

 ## License

- Distributed under the GNU General Public License v3.0.
+ Distributed under the MIT License.
 See `LICENSE` for more information.

 ****